Nukesor/pueue/README.md

 There are three different ways to install pueue.

-1. Use the yaourt package manager: `yaourt -S pueue-git` .
+1. Use an Arch Linux AUR package manager i.e Yaourt: `yaourt -S pueue-git` .
 This will deploy the service file automatically.
 2. Install by using pip: `pip install pueue`.
 3. Clone the repository and execute `python setup.py install`.